skrumblenetwork/cerebro/README.md

 # Features

-- Realtime Information
+- Real-time information
-- Transaction scale with their value
+- Transaction scale with value
-- Hover over Transactions for more info
+- Hover-over transactions for more info
-- Transactions move to thier block once committed
+- Transactions move to their block once committed
 - Reporting of transactions per second (TPS)
-- Variable Speed and Node Amount
+- Variable speed and node amount

 # Contact